IvorySQL/Ivory-www/blog/2025-01-02-ivorysql-upgrade-3.x-to-4.0/index.md

 * `-c, --check`: Perform only a compatibility check without making any changes to data
 * `-k, --link`: Upgrade using hard links

-Next, we will explain how to use `pg_upgrade` to upgrade IvorySQL to the latest 4.0 version on the CentOS8 platform.
+Next, we will explain how to use `pg_upgrade` to upgrade IvorySQL to the latest 4.0 version on the CentOS 8 platform.

 ## Upgrade Preparation